Materialism: Physicalism

 George Stack distinguishes between materialism and physicalism:

 In the twentieth century, physicalism has emerged out of positivism.
 Physicalism restricts meaningful statements to physical bodies or processes that are verifiable or in principle verifiable.
 It is an empirical hypothesis that is subject to revision and, hence, lacks the dogmatic stance of classical materialism.
 Herbert Feigl defended physicalism in the United States and consistently held that mental states are brain states and that mental terms have the same referent as physical terms.
 The twentieth century has witnessed many materialist theories of the mental, and much debate surrounding them.

 But not all conceptions of physicalism are tied to verificationist theories of meaning or direct realist accounts of perception.
 Rather, physicalists believe that no "element of reality" is missing from the mathematical formalism of our best description of the world.
 "Materialist" physicalists also believe that the formalism describes fields of insentience.
 In other words, the intrinsic nature of the physical is non-experiential.

 Criticism and alternatives

 From contemporary physicists

 Rudolf Peierls, a physicist who played a major role in the Manhattan Project, rejected materialism: "The premise that you can describe in terms of physics the whole function of a human being ... including knowledge and consciousness, is untenable.
 There is still something missing."

 Erwin Schrödinger said, "Consciousness cannot be accounted for in physical terms.
 For consciousness is absolutely fundamental.
 It cannot be accounted for in terms of anything else."

-Werner Heisenberg wrote: "The ontology of materialism rested upon the illusion that the kind of existence, the direct 'actuality' of the world around us, can be extrapolated into the atomic range.
-This extrapolation, however, is impossible ...
-Atoms are not things."
+Werner Heisenberg said the advent of quantum physics had undermined atomistic materialism.
+Specifically, he argued that the discovery of quantum entities existing as probability amplitudes rather than definite particles supports a mathematical, Platonic realist, rather than materialist, conception of physical reality, arguing that "modern physics takes a definite stand against the materialism of Democritus and for Plato and the Pythagoreans".